kaizendae/sre-practical-assignment/README.md

 - Set securityContext and runAsNonRoot: true
 - Use readOnlyRootFilesystem: true where applicable
 - Drop Linux capabilities
+- Setup a gitops workflow using ArgoCD or FluxCD to manage deployments and configurations.

 #### 4. 🔐 Secrets & Configuration